Out of State Organizations

 To maintain its qualification, a foreign corporation must promptly file its annual report, continuously maintain a registered agent and registered office in Wisconsin, and promptly apply for an amended certificate of authority in the event it changes its corporate name, its period of existence, or its date or state of incorporation.

 A foreign corporation intending to offer architectural or professional engineering services in this state may have a registration requirement with the Department of Safety and Professional Services and can be reached at (608) 266-2112.
-A charitable organization soliciting donations in this state may address questions to the Department of Financial Institutions Charitable Organizations office at (608) 267-1397.
+A charitable organization soliciting donations in this state may address questions to the Department of Financial Institutions Charitable Organizations office at (608) 267-1711.